MicrosoftDocs/Viva/Viva/glint/setup/distress-survey.md

 People need reassurance that their leaders are prioritizing their safety and wellbeing needs.
 Employees have a heightened urgency to receive timely, fact-based, and candid communications about what’s happening, why, and the impact on them.
 They also need the opportunity to express fears and concerns and feel a sense of control over their circumstances.

-During times of change-management, uncertainty, or any overarching factor that brings a feeling of unsettlement and the unknown, consider adding Viva People Science suggested distress survey items to a scheduled engagement survey or creating an ad hoc distress survey to learn how your people are feeling and what they need.
+During times of change-management, uncertainty, or any overarching factor that brings a feeling of unsettlement and the unknown, consider adding Viva People Science suggested Distress Survey items to a scheduled engagement survey or creating an ad hoc distress survey to learn how your people are feeling and what they need.

 ## Instances where a distress survey will benefit your org